Blood vessel cells implicated in chronic inflammation of obesity

-Category: Environment Hits: 4When fat cells in the body are stuffed with excess fat, the surrounding tissue becomes inflamed.
+Category: Environment Hits: 5When fat cells in the body are stuffed with excess fat, the surrounding tissue becomes inflamed.
 That chronic, low-level inflammation is one of the driving factors behind many of the diseases associated with obesity.
 Now, scientists have discovered a type of cell responsible, at least in mice, for triggering this inflammation in fat tissue.
 Their findings could eventually lead to new ways to treat obesity.

 Read more https://www.sciencedaily.com/releases/2020/12/201231091048.htm